pegasystems/pega-helm-charts/charts/pega/README.md

 `hazelcast.clusteringServiceImage` | Reference the `platform/clustering-service` Docker image that you downloaded and pushed to your Docker registry that your deployment can access.                                                                                                                                                             | `YOUR_CLUSTERING_SERVICE_IMAGE:TAG`
 `hazelcast.enabled` | Set to `true` if client-server deployment of Pega Platform is required; otherwise leave set to `false`.
 Note: To avoid an installation failure, you must set this value to `false` for Pega platform deployments using versions before 8.6.                                                                  | `true`
 `hazelcast.clusteringServiceEnabled` | Set to `true` if client-server deployment of Pega Platform is required; otherwise leave set to `false`.
-Note: Set this value to `false` for Pega platform versions below 8.8; if not set the installation will fail.                                                                                         | `false`
-`hazelcast.encryption.enabled` | Set to `true` if SSL connection is required; otherwise leave set to `false`.
-Note: Set this value to `false` for Pega platform versions below 24.2; if not set the installation will fail, see [this section](#optional-enabling-encryption-of-traffic-between-pega-and-clusteringservice)                   | `false`
+Note: Set this value to `false` for Pega platform versions below 8.8; if not set the installation will fail.                                                                                         | `false` hazelcast.encryption.enabled | Set to `true` if you require SSL connection in your Clustering Service.
+Note: Highly secure encryption mode is only available in Pega Platform '24.2 and later.
+Set this value to `false` for Pega Platform release '24.1 and earlier or the installation will fail.                                         | `false`
 `hazelcast.migration.initiateMigration` | Set to `true` after creating parallel cluster (new Hazelcast) to establish the connection with platform and migrate the data; Set to `false` during a deployment that removes an older Hazelcast cluster.                                                                                                    | `false`
 `hazelcast.migration.migrationJobImage` | Reference the `platform/clustering-service-kubectl` Docker image to create the migration job to run the migration script.                                                                                                                                                                                    | `YOUR_MIGRATION_JOB_IMAGE:TAG`
 `hazelcast.migration.embeddedToCSMigration` | Set to `true` while migrating the data from existing embedded Hazelcast deployment to the new c/s Hazelcast deployment.                                                                                                                                                                                      | `false`